hyrise/index_selection_evaluation/README.md

 * Create a new algorithm class, based on `selection/algorithms/example_algorithm.py`
 * Add algorithm class name in `selection/index_selection_evaluation.py` to this dictionary:
 ```
-ALGORITHMS = {'microsoft': MicrosoftAlgorithm,
+ALGORITHMS = {'extend': ExtendAlgorithm,
-              'drop_heuristic': DropHeuristicAlgorithm}
+              'drop': DropHeuristicAlgorithm}
 ```
 * Create or adjust configuration files

 ## Formatting and Linting
-The code can be automatically formatted/linted by calling `./scripts/format.sh` or `./scripts/lint.sh` from the main folder.
+The code can be automatically formatted and linted by calling `./scripts/format.sh` and `./scripts/lint.sh` from the main folder.

 # References
 [1] (Drop): Kyu-Young Whang: Index Selection in Relational Databases.
 FODO 1985: 487-500